jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 # windows-usb-installer-from-linux

-Create bootable usb with grub, then copy and paste files from Windows iso to usb, tested with Windows 7, 8 and 10.
+Automatic create bootable usb with grub, then copy and paste files from Windows iso to usb, tested with Windows 7, 8 and 10.

 ## General information